-The Internal Revenue Service has determined and informed the Corporation by letter dated August 6, 2010, that the Plan and related trust are designed in accordance with the applicable sections of the Code.
-The Plan has been amended since receiving the determination letter.
-However, the Plan administrator believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Internal Revenue Service has determined and informed the Corporation by letter dated April 29, 2010, that the Plan and related trust are designed in accordance with the applicable sections of the Code.
+The Plan administrator believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.